The Last Stand (2013 film): Plot

+At daybreak, Owens and his deputies arm themselves with Dinkum's firearm collection and barricade the town's main road to prepare an ambush.
+When Burrell and his men arrive to clear the way for Cortez, Figuerola opens fire early to save a civilian and is wounded by a sniper.
+Covered by Torrance and Martinez, Owens and Dinkum use a Vickers machine gun mounted on the back of a school bus to defeat the mercenaries, and Owens kills Burrell after he injures Dinkum.
+Cortez arrives and throws Agent Richards from his Corvette before fleeing into a corn field, pursued by Owens in the mayor's Camaro, before both collide with a swather.
+A dazed Cortez reaches the bridge and is met by Owens, who rejects Cortez's bribe offers and engages him in a brutal fight, eventually managing to incapacitate and handcuff Cortez.

+As the FBI and Arizona Department of Public Safety secure Sommerton Junction, Bannister arrives to take Cortez back into custody and arrests Richards, revealed to be the mole, while Figuerola and Dinkum survive and are hospitalized.
+Torrance gets back together with Martinez, who turns in his badge, originally Bailey's, but Owens allows him to keep it, hiring him as a deputy.

 Production

 In June 2009, Lionsgate Films and producer Lorenzo di Bonaventura pre-emptively picked up Andrew Knauer's spec script for The Last Stand.
-Back then, the script involved Eduardo Noriega's character Gabriel Cortez escaping with a Gumpert Apollo.
-One year later, South Korean director Kim Jee-woon became attached to the project. di Bonaventura stated that Jee-woon was invited because he felt that in his filmography he "makes the simple feel rich".
+At that time, the script involved Eduardo Noriega's character Gabriel Cortez escaping with a Gumpert Apollo.
+One year later, South Korean director Kim Jee-woon became attached to the project.
+Di Bonaventura stated that Kim was invited because he felt that in his filmography he "makes the simple feel rich".
 Kim in turn declared that he was attracted to the plot of "protecting something important, no matter how small", and having advanced technology being taken down in "analogue ways".
 Writer Jeffrey Nachmanoff was also brought in to rewrite the script, which di Bonaventura compared the film to a Western, with a small town being attacked by an analogue to a corrupt cattle baron and a weathered veteran trying to stop him.

-Liam Neeson was considered for the protagonist, but after he passed in 2011 Lionsgate offered the project to Arnold Schwarzenegger, who had just ended his tenure as Governor of California.
-He was announced on The Last Stand in July 2011.
-The actor said he considered the project "a lot different for me, even though it's action-packed, because I have to play a guy who's sensitive to my team.
+Liam Neeson was considered for the protagonist, but after he passed in 2011, Lionsgate offered the project to Arnold Schwarzenegger, who had just ended his tenure as Governor of California.
+His casting was confirmed in July 2011.
+Schwarzenegger said he considered the project "a lot different for me, even though it's action-packed, because I have to play a guy who's sensitive to my team.
 And we have lots of laughs like in True Lies."
-Jee-woon was at first apprehensive to have such a big star in the project, but once both discussed the project he noticed both had the same ideas for Ray Owens, aiming for an everyman instead of a "Terminator like feel".
+Kim was at first apprehensive to have such a big star in the project, but once both discussed the project he noticed both had the same ideas for Ray Owens, aiming for an everyman instead of a "Terminator like feel".
 Two weeks later, Lionsgate announced a release date of January 18, 2013.